-Dr. Neal Selim Elattrache, MD is a general practitioner in Los Angeles, CA specializing in general practice, sports medicine and orthopedics/orthopedic surgery.
+Dr. Neal S. Elattrache, MD is an orthopedist in Los Angeles, CA specializing in orthopedics/orthopedic surgery and sports medicine.
 He graduated from University of Pittsburgh School of Medicine.
-Dr. Neal Selim Elattrache, MD is affiliated with Cedars-Sinai Kerlan-Jobe Institute and Cedars-Sinai.
+Dr. Neal S. Elattrache, MD is affiliated with Cedars-Sinai Kerlan-Jobe Institute and Cedars-Sinai.

 Musculoskeletal Problems